-As if 26 new faces, a new hallway, different bathrooms and a different lunch routine aren’t enough, imagine finding that your new school teaches a completely different handwriting system, math program or your child will be reading books he read last year in Language Arts.
-Try to check into all of this ahead of time to prepare, and, if necessary and possible, tutor your child.
-The internet offers countless ways to learn concepts–just a few lessons is often all it will take.
+As if 26 new faces, a new hallway, different bathrooms, and a different lunch routine aren’t enough, imagine finding that your new school teaches a completely different handwriting system, math program, or your child will be reading books he read last year in Language Arts.
+Try to check into all of this ahead of time to prepare and, if necessary and possible, tutor your child.
+The internet offers countless ways to learn concepts–just a few lessons are often all it will take.

 By preparing in advance, you’ll find the first day to still have a few more nervous jitters than usual, but you’ll be prepared enough that you can send your student off with a confident smile.